 You can also tell them “See you then“ or “yeah sure“.
 These conclusive phrases are the best way to bring the topic to an end especially if you have agreed on a hard deadline.

 “See you then/there“ is a great way to reply if you have set the time and place to meet.
-It can be used in face to face conversations, on the telephone, texting, or communicating through email.
+It can be used in face-to-face conversations, on the telephone, by texting, or communicating through email.
 It helps to reinforce your plans and end the conversation on an aggregable note.